2014 Bahrain GP2 Series round: Background

 Bahrain International Circuit, where the race was held.

 The 2014 Bahrain GP2 Series round was the first of eleven scheduled events in 2014.
 It was held on 5 and 6 April 2014 at the Bahrain International Circuit in Sakhir, and was run in support of the 2014 Bahrain Grand Prix.
 Tyre supplier Pirelli brought two types of tyre to the race: two dry compounds (yellow-banded soft "options" and orange-banded hard "primes").
 There were a total of 13 teams of 26 participants each entered for both races and each driver piloted the Dallara GP2/11 car.

 The final mass test session before the new season took place at the track over 19–21 March.
-On the first day, Daniel Abt (Hilmer Motorsport) set the fastest lap of the morning session with a time of 1 minute, 40.676 seconds which saw the session twice disrupted when Takuya Izawa (ART Grand Prix) stopped on track and Simon Trummer (Rapax) abandoned his car after hitting the turn ten kerb.
-Alexander Rossi (Caterham Racing) set the quickest lap of the day in the afternoon session with a 1-minute, 40.604 seconds lap.
-Rio Haryanto (Caterham Racing) recorded the fastest lap of the three days, a 1-minute, 39.129 seconds in the second day's morning session, and Daniël de Jong (MP Motorsport) paced the afternoon session with a time of 1 minute, 40.508 seconds.
-In the third (and final) day, Jon Lancaster (MP Motorsport) was the fastest driver in the morning session with a lap of 1 minute, 39.693 seconds, and Abt was quickest in the afternoon session with a time of one minute and 41.061 seconds.
+On the first day, Daniel Abt (Hilmer Motorsport) set the fastest lap of the morning session with a time of 1:40.676 which saw the session twice disrupted when Takuya Izawa (ART Grand Prix) stopped on track and Simon Trummer (Rapax) abandoned his car after hitting the turn ten kerb.
+Alexander Rossi (Caterham Racing) set the quickest lap of the day in the afternoon session with a 1:40.604 lap.
+Rio Haryanto (Caterham Racing) recorded the fastest lap of the three days, a 1:39.129 in the second day's morning session, and Daniël de Jong (MP Motorsport) paced the afternoon session with a time of 1:40.508.
+In the third (and final) day, Jon Lancaster (MP Motorsport) was the fastest driver in the morning session with a lap of 1:39.693, and Abt was quickest in the afternoon session with a time of 1:41.061.